Problem Package Format

 A group may specify that it should only be scored if a submission is accepted for another test case or all test cases in another test data group and their dependencies.
 Otherwise, none of the group's test cases are judged and the group score is 0.

-The paths of these required test cases or groups, relative to the data folder, are listed under the require-pass key.
+The paths of these required test cases or groups, relative to the data folder, are listed under the require_pass key.
 The path of a group, relative to the data/ folder, must come later lexicographically than the paths of all dependent test cases and groups.

 Each required group must be either sample or a subgroup of secret with pass-fail aggregation.